irqd/livewire-datatable/README.md

-## Playground for building livewire components..
+## A demo project showcasing the power of livewire for creating datatables.